 For the shorter exam, you listen to about 10 or 15 seconds of audio (the speech is clear so it's easy to hear what is being said), and then you type it out.
 You can fast-forward, rewind as much as you need and you have five full minutes to complete the test.
 After you hit submit, the test is graded automatically.
 If your accuracy is good enough, you are then in the system and may start working if there is any work to do.

-If you fail the test, you do have the option to take it over again a few times so don’t get too discouraged if you fail the first time.
+.
 If you pass, you can then read over their style guide.
 Read it and definitely keep it open for a while as you work until you feel like you have it down.

 Doing the Work